Nat3z/SkyTweaks/OPEN_SOURCE_SOFTWARE.md

 # Software's Code Used

-Skyblock Secret Mod Uses Code From Open Source Projects.
+SkyTweaks Uses Code From Open Source Projects.
 Here are the Programs used:

 Software | License
 ------------ | -------------